 Leaders should also encourage innovation and creativity among their team members.
 Creating an environment where new ideas are welcomed and experimentation is encouraged leads to fresh perspectives and dynamic solutions.
 Team members who feel empowered to contribute ideas without fear of failure are more likely to engage in meaningful problem-solving and drive innovation.
 Leaders who champion creativity create teams that continuously evolve and improve.

 What Makes a Good Team?
-A Culture of Creativity

 When discussing what makes a good team, creativity plays a fundamental role.
-A team that thrives on innovation is one that remains adaptable and forward-thinking.
+A team that thrives on innovation remains adaptable and forward-thinking.
 Organizations that embrace creativity are more likely to stay ahead of industry trends and find unique solutions to challenges.
 Encouraging innovation means fostering a workplace where every team member feels comfortable sharing ideas, no matter how unconventional they may seem.

-Creating a Safe Space for Experimentation
+Creating a Safe Space

 A key aspect of what makes a good team is the freedom to experiment without fear of failure.
 If team members are constantly worried about making mistakes, they will be less inclined to suggest innovative solutions.
 Leaders must foster a culture where trial and error are viewed as essential components of success.